NavInfoNC/ncserver/README.rst

    With the help of the COW(copy-on-write) feature of Linux system, all work processes can share static memory data.
 So more workers don't necessarily means more memory consumption.

-2. Automatically respawn of worker processes
+2. Automatically re-spawn of worker processes

    A daemon process will keep watching on all worker processes.
    If one worker process crashed, a new worker process will be spawned.